IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 ## b.
 Filebeat configuration:

 To use Logstash to perform additional processing on the data collected by Filebeat, we need to configure Filebeat to use Logstash.
-To do this, modify the filebeat.yml file which you can find inside the folder where filebeat is installed.
+To do this, modify the filebeat.yml file which you can find inside the folder where Filebeat is installed.
 Follow these instructions for finding the installation directory: https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html

 ### Procedure: